Martin826/Martin826/README.md

 - 👋 Hi, I’m @Martin826
 - 👀 I’m interested in coding and learn computer technology.
 - 🌱 I’m currently learning office and java.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on private work.
-- 📫 How to reach me ...
+- 📫 My QQ 389982128, from China.

 <!---
 Martin826/Martin826 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.